Index

 Source: Office for National Statistics

-Life expectancy at birth among Hull women show a slightly different pattern compared to men particularly in the early part of the century.
-Life expectancy decreased between 2001-03 to 2002-04 from 79.4 years to 79.1 years, and then remained relatively unchanged until 2005-07 when it increased to 79.4 years in 2006-08.
+Female life expectancy decreased between 2001-03 to 2002-04 from 79.4 years to 79.1 years, and then remained relatively unchanged until 2005-07 when it increased to 79.4 years in 2006-08.
 Female life expectancy at birth did then increase in Hull to a high of 80.7 years in 2011-13.
-The rate then fell to 80.1 years in 2015-17, and whilst there was an increase to 80.4 years in 2016-18, life expectancy remained unchanged until 2018-20 at 80.4 years.
+The rate then fell to 80.1 years in 2015-17, and whilst there was an increase to 80.4 years in 2016-18, life expectancy remained unchanged until 2017-19 at 80.4 years.
+Life expectancy decreased from 80.4 years prior to the pandemic to 79.9 years for 2020-22, and similar to men, life expectancy has increased between 2020-22 and 2021-23 to 80.2 years.
+As the mortality rate from COVID-19 was higher among men, female life expectancy was less affected by the pandemic than male life expectancy (further information on the number of COVID-19 deaths can be found within Causes of Death in Hull under Population).

 Compared with benchmark